Consultations

 Psychotherapy

-About the CBT/ACT method
+About the CBT/ACT and PDT method

 We humans have a lot of strategies to handle difficult emotions and situations.
 In CBT, we map out which of these are helpful and which are not so helpful for us.
 We are often driven by avoiding discomfort in the moment because we believe it is good for us.
 In CBT, we gain insight into problematic behaviors/avoidance and learn to understand thoughts, feelings and to change behaviors with a focus on what is instead more long-term sustainable for us.